 Don’t only focus on your child

 Inevitably, your baby’s world revolves around you.
 So, to care for a baby, you must also care for yourself.
-It may seem like an impossible feat but making sure you are, for example, exercising, eating properly or getting as much sleep as you can (see our blog post on co-sleeping for more information), you can improve your mood and reduce stress, which goes a long way when creating a calm environment for you and your baby.
+It may seem like an impossible feat but making sure you are, for example, exercising, eating and sleeping properly (see our post on sleep for parents), you can improve your mood and reduce stress.
+This goes a long way when creating a calm environment for you and your baby.

 Be mindful of your emotions

 As babies grow, they begin to become aware of your emotions, especially facial expressions.
 A study by LaBarbera et al found that, at four months, babies can differentiate between emotions.
-Part of a study by Theresa Farroni found that “Some expressions are discriminated and preferred in newborns only a few days old.”
-Babies are constantly trying to make sense of the world, and as their brains develop they will use your emotions to figure out what’s happening around them.
+Part of a study by Theresa Farroni found that, “Some expressions are discriminated and preferred in newborns only a few days old.”
+Babies are constantly trying to make sense of the world.
+As their brains develop, they will use your emotions to figure out what’s happening around them.
 Therefore, negative facial expressions may reflect fear and increase stress.